 On June 11, 2020 GitLab acquired not one, but two fuzz testing technologies: Peach Tech, a protocol fuzzer, and Fuzzit, a guided-fuzzer.

 On August 19, 2020, Robert Lemos at DarkReading asserted that 2020 would be the year things change for fuzz testing.
 Despite being largely outside the SDLC and the last technique to be adopted within appsec programs, he placed his bet on fuzz testing.
 He passionately pushed the inevitability of fuzz testing becoming mainstream.

 On May 28, 2021 Gartner released the Magic Quadrant for Application Security Testing.
 Gartner defines the application security testing (AST) market as sellers of products and services that analyze and test applications for security vulnerabilities.
 They identify three main styles of AST: Static AST, Dynamic AST, and Interactive AST.
 They also recognize software composition analysis (SCA).
 This year, Gartner has expanded their scope to address the following trends:

-With continuous approaches, devops disciplines, and digital transformation strategies on the rise, fuzz testing is the natural fit to address the analysis speed, scale, and accuracy needed to conduct layers of automated testing in a continuous model.
-Robert Lemos at DarkReading saw this.
+With continuous approaches, DevOps disciplines, and digital transformation strategies on the rise, fuzz testing is the natural fit to address the analysis speed, scale, and accuracy needed to conduct layers of automated testing in a continuous model.